 Siffleur Falls is a fun, family friendly hike located in Alberta in the Canadian Rockies with a low difficulty rating and rewarding views.
 The round trip hike is about 8 km long but there is only about 150 m elevation gain.
 The lack of elevation change and wide path makes for an easy and rewarding hike with great views.

-Related: Check out our post about Alberta’s Prairie Mountain hike.
+Related: Check out our post about the Troll Falls Hike in Kananaskis, Alberta.

 There are affiliate links in this post.
 If you make a qualifying purchase through one of these links, Wander Woman Travel Magazine may receive a small commission at no extra cost to you.